Prerequisites

 1. On the Create app view, click Go to dashboard.

-1. On the app dashboard, click Customize adding a Facebook Login button in the Add and customize use cases accordion.
+1. On the app dashboard, click Customize adding a Facebook Login button in the Add and customize use cases section.

 1. In the Customize use case view, select Permissions in the left sidebar.

-2. Click the add button for the email permission in the Permissions table.
+2. Click the add button for the email permission in the permissions table to enable email access.

 1. In the Customize use case view, select Settings in the left sidebar.

-2. Under Valid OAuth Redirect URIs add the redirect URL you previously retrieved from the Hanko Console.
+2. Under Valid OAuth Redirect URIs, add the redirect URL you retrieved from the Hanko Console.

 Get your client ID and secret